alkampfergit/personal-blog/codewrecks/content/post/old/2011/07/use-sql-server-query-hints-with-nhibernate-hql-and-icriteria.md

 [![Untitled](https://www.codewrecks.com/blog/wp-content/uploads/2011/07/Untitled_thumb.jpg "Untitled")](https://www.codewrecks.com/blog/wp-content/uploads/2011/07/Untitled.jpg)

 The only solution to this approach is using the [OPTION (NORECOMPILE)](http://sqltutorials.blogspot.com/2008/03/with-recompile-re-compile-execution.html) for all queries that present this problem, or you can instruct the query governor to prefer some join option (using [OPTION (HASH JOIN)](http://msdn.microsoft.com/en-us/library/ms181714%28v=SQL.90%29.aspx) for example) if you already know that this is the right execution plan for all data distribution.
-All these techniques are called** **[** *â€œquery hintâ€* **](http://msdn.microsoft.com/en-us/library/ms181714%28v=SQL.90%29.aspx) and are the only way to solve bad performance problem of parameterized query when you have non uniform data distribution.
+All these techniques are called** **[** **query hint** **](http://msdn.microsoft.com/en-us/library/ms181714%28v=SQL.90%29.aspx) and are the only way to solve bad performance problem of parameterized query when you have non uniform data distribution.

 Now the problem seems solved, but, wait!!!!!,** *most of the queries are issued by nhibernate* **, and I need to find a way to add query hints to nhibernate query, a task that is not supported natively by NH.
 Solving this problem is a two phase process, first of all you need to find a way to insert text into nhibernate generated SQL, a task that can easily solved by an interceptor.